 The most challenging and rewarding aspects of pathology: We in pathology have been so good at being the “paraffin curtain,” meaning we run so much of what happens in a hospital but no one really thinks about it that way.
 What a surgeon cuts out or what chemotherapy or radiation a patient gets is all based on what we say.
 But it’s sad when we are not treated with respect by colleagues or when administration does not understand our importance so we are not provided the basic equipment to do our jobs.
 Plus, the general public doesn’t know we exist, or thinks we just do autopsies.

 The most rewarding aspect is knowing that the right patient care starts with the correct diagnosis—and I provide that.

 Three adjectives to describe the typical pathologist: Obsessive-compulsive, knowledgeable and friendly.

 How my lifestyle matches, or differs from, what I had envisioned: Pathology has a great work-life balance, but it can vary widely based on what practice setting you are in.
-At the VA, most work 8:30 a.m.–4:30 p.m. and have a lot of downtime while there.
-Whereas, in most academic places, they work 50–70 hours a week like I do.
+At some places, pathologists work 8:30 a.m.–4:30 p.m. and have a lot of downtime while there.
+Whereas, some other places, they work 50–70 hours a week like I do.
 I did not realize it could vary so widely, but that also means that there is a place for every kind of person.